freegroup/kube-highavailability/README.md

 zones and network segments by hand.
 But don't worry - there's no magic behind it

 ### Get a kubeconfig.yaml for a technical user
-Fist of all we need a kubeconfig.yaml to access the gardener via `kubectl`.
+First of all we need a kubeconfig.yaml to access the gardener via `kubectl`.
 I assume you already know how to use kubectl and make a kubeconfig available.
-Below is a shoot screencast how you can download a new kubeconfig.yaml in the gardener dashboard.
+Below is a screencast how you can create and download a new kubeconfig.yaml from the gardener dashboard.

 ![Screen](/images/create_tech_user.gif?raw=true "create_user")

 ### Create a custom shoot.yaml
-Download and edit the shoot YAML below to your needs.

-where:
+You can create a new cluster either from the UI or from the command line.
+For our purposes we have to create the cluster via the command line.
+The reason for this is that the UI does not offer all possibilities to edit the zones and the networks.

+Below is a template of a shoot.yaml.
+Please assign the named placeholders with the corresponding values and deploy the YAML with `kubectl`.
+(Keep in mind to use the `kubeconfig.yaml`of your technical user)

+Where:
- - **&lt;GARDENER-NEW-CLUSTERNAME-TO-CREATE&gt;** is the name of the cluster to create
+ - **&lt;GARDENER-NEW-CLUSTERNAME-TO-CREATE&gt;** is the name of the new cluster to create
  - **&lt;GARDENER-EXISTING-PROJECT&gt;** is the gardener project which belongs to the technical user
  - **&lt;YOUR-AWS-SECRET-NAME&gt;** the name of the AWS secret to use